Mitigating the barren plateau problem in linear optics: Results

 Rotosolve is an effective algorithm for minimising sinusoidal cost functions because there is an analytical expression for the unique minimum given just three samples of the cost function.
 This algorithm can be generalised to handle bosonic cost functions with multiple harmonics like Eq.~\eqref{eq:bosonic_cost_landscape} and is based upon trigonometric interpolation, see Refs.~\cite{rotosolve3,lai2025optimalinterpolationbasedcoordinatedescent} and Appendix~\ref{app:stationary_points}.
 This follows a similar route to Rotosolve in Algorithm~\ref{alg:rotosolve}, except that the update rule requires solving for the set of stationary points of the cost function and choosing the one with the lowest cost.
 As with evaluating the gradient, however, this does not scale well because for each iteration of the algorithm we need to sample the cost function $2n+1$ times for an $n$-photon bosonic cost landscape, solve for the roots of a polynomial and sort through these to find the one corresponding to the minimum.
 We ask whether we can avoid this.

 Consider an observable of the form

 where $p_i \in \mathbb{N}$ and $\hat{n}_i= a^\dagger_i a_i$ is the number operator for the $i$th mode.
 It was shown that the maximum number of harmonics in the bosonic cost function generated by this observable is given by $R = \min \{p,n \}$, where $p = \sum_i p_i$ and $n$ is the number of bosons inserted into the interferometer~\cite{facelli2024exactgradientslinearoptics}.
 This result implies certain observables will have a simpler cost function, allowing for a more efficient evaluation of the gradient as only the first $2R$ terms of the generalised parameter shift rule in Eq.~\eqref{eq:parameter_shift_rule} are required.
 For some observables $R = 1$ and we can apply Rotosolve even if the system is bosonic.
 Unfortunately, the QUBO Hamiltonian of Eq.~\eqref{eq:qubit_hamiltonian} has $R = n$ giving rise to the maximum number of harmonics in general for a given number of photons.
-This is because on the subspace of at most $n$ photons, we can use polynomial interpolation to represent the threshold operator $\Theta(\hat{n})$ as a polynomial of degree $n$ in the number operator (see appendix~\ref{app:numerical_methods}).
-For example, if $n = 3$ then we can write $\Theta(\hat{n}) \equiv \frac{1}{6}\hat{n}(\hat{n}^2 - 6 \hat{n} + 11)$.
-Therefore, if we have $n$ photons in our interferometer then each quadratic term of the QUBO Hamiltonian will contribute a term of the form of Eq.~\eqref{eq:reduced_harmonic_observable} with $p = 2n$, so $R = n$.
+This can be seen because on the subspace of at most $n$ photons, we can use polynomial interpolation to represent the threshold operator $\Theta(\hat{n})$ as a polynomial of degree $n$ in the number operator (see appendix~\ref{app:numerical_methods}) as